Travel

 Glorieta Citlaltepetl 23, Colonia Condesa

 Freshly squeezed fruit juices are a regular part of everyday life in Mexico city.
-You can buy them by the liter at any local market, and with rare fruits like guava, pitahaya, and watermelon, the variety of combos is hard to beat.
+You can buy them by the liter at any local market, and with fruits like guava, pitahaya, and watermelon, the variety of combos is hard to beat.
 So it was only a matter of time before someone came along and made it all a bit healthier.
 At Ojo de Agua, they make fruit juices fresh from the ingredients in their rustic, market-like display, along with the healthier, green juice options—many with cactus leaf—ginger shots, and the like.
 In addition to the juices, their menu of super fresh salads and veggie sandwiches come as a nice relief from the tacos and tortas that make up most every other day's dining.

 Dulcería de Celaya